 “When Daphna and I were students we made a show in a skate park in South London.
-The words ‘Dante or Die’ were graffitied on the concrete, and inspired an improvisation during the on-site devising process that resulted in a show that saw me rollerblading in an elaborate pink ball gown.
+The words ‘Dante or Die’ were graffitied on the concrete.
+The graffiti inspired an improvisation during the on-site devising process that resulted in a show that saw me rollerblading in an elaborate pink ball gown.
 When we were searching for a name for the company we came back to that graffiti.
 It came from the space – and from local people who had painted it there.
 We wanted to make shows that had a ‘do or die’ feel to them, something that would remind us to always be inspired by the spaces around us, and by the people who occupy them.
 So we became Dante or Die.” – Terry O’Donovan, Co-Artistic Director

 As Co-Artistic Directors, Daphna and Terry co-create the productions.
 We put together teams of collaborators and participants specific to each project.
 They include playwrights and designers as well as leisure centre managers, neuroscientists and people from the communities that we’re working in.
-The creation process is usually a couple of years long, and involves dozens of people, knocking on a lot of doors and a lot of surprising conversations.
-Hundreds of participants have taken part in our productions, and we’ve run thousands of hours of development workshops and residencies in person, online and as far afield as Hong Kong.
+The creation process is usually a couple of years long, and involves dozens of people, knocking on a lot of doors and plenty of surprising conversations.
+Hundreds of participants have taken part in our productions, and we’ve run thousands of hours of development workshops and residencies in person, online and as far afield as Hong Kong.We create partnerships with arts organisations and local businesses and have had the pleasure of collaborating with organisations that we hugely admire such as Almeida Theatre, Traverse Theatre, The Lowry, BAM New York, Cork Midsummer Festival, Lighthouse Poole, Ideas Test, Greenwich + Docklands International Festival.
+We're proud SITELINES Associate Artists at South Street Reading.

 "Immense care is taken to create a feeling of intimacy.
 Under Daphna Attias’s direction, Terry treads around tables, his live monologue gently filtering into our ears."